angelusm2003/twilio_messageapi/README.md

 # Twilio Messages
-this repositories have 2 project:
+this repository have 2 projects:

 1. the frontend with angular (frontwilio)
 2. the backend with springboot , hibernate and sql lite (TwillioSender)